pathi108/conway-game-of-life/README.md

 This project will deliver 3 deliverables upon  a successful build which are
 * The application jar file
 * A jar file of the application jar file with dependencies.
-* The application distribution.
-This application distribution will include
+* The application distribution as a zip file

 ## Installation and Usage